-This is the biggest group in the country and includes the Eritrean Orthodox Church, Anglicans, Lutherans and Roman Catholics.
-These communities have not escaped pressure as a result of dictatorial paranoia.
+This is the biggest group in the country and includes the Eritrean Orthodox Church, Anglicans, Lutherans, and Roman Catholics.
+These Christians live mainly in the Christian-dominated areas of central and southern Eritrea.
+They are affected by Islamic oppression as well as government action.